Tennessee GOP introduces bills that would shake up Nashville - NewsBreak

 Tennessee GOP introduces bills that would shake up Nashville

-NASHVILLE, Tenn.
-(AP) — For years, Nashville leaders have watched Tennessee’s GOP-dominated Legislature repeatedly kneecap the liberal-leaning city’s ability to set its own minimum wage, regulate plastic bag use and place higher scrutiny on police officers.
+For years, Nashville leaders have watched Tennessee 's GOP-dominated Legislature repeatedly kneecap the liberal-leaning city's ability to set its own minimum wage, regulate plastic bag use and place higher scrutiny on police officers.

 Yet that simmering tension has only escalated this year as Republican lawmakers have introduced a string of proposals that local officials warn would drastically upend Music City.